Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 6. Automated 30-Day Backup Cycles With Easy Restore

-For added assurance, all data on your WP Engine plans is automatically backed up daily.
+For added assurance, all data on your WP Engine web hosting plans is automatically backed up daily.
 They retain 30-days worth of backups so you can roll back on any updates you’ve made by mistake.
-The backups apply to everything, including your production, staging, and development site data.
+The backups apply to everything, including your WordPress production, staging, and development site data.

 Retore functions are also pretty comprehensive.
 It’s not just a matter of direct restoration, but you can even do cross-restoration from different environments.